fulcanelly/EnderPearlPlus/README.md

 ## EnderPearlPlus

-Spigot plugin that aims to fix problem - [this](https://bugs.mojang.com/browse/MCPE-55823) This bug causes ender pearls to "forget" their owner if the player exits and re-enters the game while the pearl is in mid-air.
+EnderPearlPlus is the Spigot plugin that aims to fix problem - [ender pearl bug](https://bugs.mojang.com/browse/MCPE-55823).
+That bug causes ender pearls to "forget" their owner if the player exits and re-enters the game while the pearl is in mid-air.
 As a result, when the ender pearl eventually lands, it fails to teleport the player, breaking the expected gameplay mechanic.

 I.e. this plugin helps ender pearls remember it's owner.